troeske/love-to-learn/README.md

 | 61 | load exercise book        | user has typed in a few word pairs and then clicks 'load exercise book' button                                                     | warning appears that data will be lost                                                                                                                                                                   | ok              | ok               | ok            | ok           | ok         | ok              | ok              | ok               |
 | 62 | UI/UX                     | mobile phone landscape mode                                                                                                        | known issue                                                                                                                                                                                              | nok             | nok              | nok           | nok          | nok        | nok             | nok             | nok              |

-### Open Issues
+### Open/Known Issues
 __Merge manual Cards when loading new Exercise Book:__
-When a user has manually entered cards and then loads an exercise book the manual cards will be lost.
+    (1) When a user has manually entered cards and then loads an exercise book the manual cards will be lost.
+In this release only a worning apears and the user can abbort if necessary.
+    (2) On mobile browsers Firefox, Edge and safari there a some layout issues with showing the help texts and with the nav bar that floats up when keyboard is opened.
+    (3) When adding a new card and user click the incorrect button the card turn read and incorrect counter is increased.
+Correct behaviour is to clean the translation.

 ## Code Validation
 ### W3 HTML Validator https://validator.w3.org/nu/#textarea